-The ban is disrupting the entire refugee system.
+The refugee ban, even while enjoined, already has disrupted the entire refugee system.
 Amicus Church World Service manages the Resettlement Support Center in Nairobi, Kenya, which assists with the processing of all refugees resettled to the United States from Africa.
 It points out that for thousands of refugees already approved for resettlement to the United States, "If the executive order provisions move forward, these individuals will have to wait years to find safety, as a reduction in numbers and a suspension of the resettlement program would result in a slew of expiring validity periods and necessitate repeating screening processes."